BagToad/BagToad/README.md

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/kynan-ware/)
 - 🤝 Collaborate with me on literally anything
-  - 🪴 I want to learn and share experiences about topics such as JavaScript, shell scripts, Support/Customer Service, Kubernetes, and more.
+  - 🪴 I want to learn and share experiences about development in general
-  - 💡 I want to know about new projects that might align with my skills
+  - 💡 I love learning about new projects/repos, especially if I happen to be able to contribute to them
-  - 📚 I want to read interesting and well written blog posts
+  - 📚 I love to read interesting, well written, and passionate blog posts and technical write-ups, even if I don't understand it all 😅
-  - 🪨 I want to know about others' personal knowledge management systems, particularly [Obsidian](https://obsidian.md/)
+  - 🪨 I want to know about others' personal knowledge management systems (tell me how you use [Obsidian](https://obsidian.md/))

 ----
 <div align="center">